-It was Jamess experiences in his own band as a teenager, which led him to realise a true love of recording and mixing songs, further enhanced by a musical engineering course at the prestigious Institute for Performing Arts.
-In 2004, Mike Crossey invited James to become his studio assistant and James immediately started working with some of todays most recognised bands including the Arctic Monkeys.
-It was a combination of these invaluable experiences that has allowed James to develop his technical skill and for his own musicality to surface.
+Having studied a musical engineering course at the prestigious Institute for Performing Arts in Liverpool, Mike Crossey invited James to become his studio assistant and James immediately started working with some of today’s most recognised artists and bands including Arctic Monkeys.

 “Mike really taught the core values in the studio, suddenly I had access to all the gear I’d dreamed of playing with and we had great times trying out different microphones, pre’s and compressors – we were always borrowing anything we could from the local hire company!”